What is the Avant-Garde

 Dadaism

 Dada’s roots lie in pre-war progressivism.
-The term anti-art, precursor of Dada, was created by Marcel Duchamp around 1913 to define works that challenge the accepted meanings of art.
-Cubism and abstract art bear witness to the detachment of movement from the constraints of reality and convention.
-The work of French poets, Italian Futurists and German Expressionists will influence the Dadaist rejection of the close connection between words and meaning.
+The term anti-art, a precursor of Dada, was created by Marcel Duchamp around 1913 to define works that challenge the accepted meanings of art.
+Cubism and abstract art bear witness to the movement’s detachment from the constraints of reality and convention.
+The work of French poets, Italian Futurists, and German Expressionists influenced the Dadaist rejection of the close connection between words and meaning.

 Avant-Garde Cinema: Surrealism